 States should guarantee and protect the rights of residents.
 Residents should have the right to pursue a private right of action in court when nursing facilities violate state laws and regulations or when the government fails to enforce such laws.
 Medicare and Medicaid participants should be provided with a private right of action to sue nursing facilities for violating federal laws and regulations or the government for failing to enforce federal laws and regulations pertaining to care and services.

 Federal and state law should require providers to reimburse the legal costs of program participants or their representatives if the court finds in the participant’s favor.

 States should ensure a fair and timely hearing process for residents who wish to challenge proposed transfers or discharge decisions.
-The process should include the same due process protections that apply to Medicaid fair hearings.
+The process should include the same due process protections applicable to Medicaid fair hearings.